 Thus, the infrastructure layer, which is just below the Service Layer, contains for services that are still working in the entity class view.
 In the Book App these projects contained code to seed the database, handle logging and providing event handling.
 While services in the Service Layer worked with both lower / inner layer data structures and front-end data structures.

-To end the “good” part of Clean Code I should say that a layered architecture could also provide the layering that the Clean Code defined.
-It’s just that the Clean Code has some more rules, most of which are useful.
+To end the “good” part of Clean Architecture I should say that a layered architecture could also provide the layering that the Clean Architecture defined.
+It’s just that the v has some more rules, most of which are useful.

-The main problem was fitting the EF Core DbContext into the Clean Code architecture.
-Clean Code says that the database should be on the outer ring, with interfaces for the access.
+The main problem was fitting the EF Core DbContext into the Clean Architecture.
+Clean Architecture says that the database should be on the outer ring, with interfaces for the access.
 The problem is there is no simple interface that you can use for the application’s DbContext.
 Even if you using a repository pattern (which I don’t, and here is why) then you have a problem that the application’s DbContext has to be define deep in the onion.

 The one small part of the clean architecture approach I didn’t like, but I stuck to, is that the Domain layer shouldn’t have any significant external packages, for instance a NuGet library, added to it.
 Overall, I applaud this rule as it keeps the Domain entities clean, but it did mean I had to do more work when configuring the EF Core code, e.g. I couldn’t use EF Core’s [Owned] attribute on entity classes.
 In a larger application I might break that rule.

-I don’t think the Clean Code approach has as big of effect on the structure that the modular monolith did (read the first article), but Clean Code certainly added to the structure by breaking modular monolith features into smaller, focused projects.
+I don’t think the Clean Architecture approach has as big of effect on the structure that the modular monolith did (read the first article), but Clean Architecture certainly added to the structure by breaking modular monolith features into smaller, focused projects.
 The combination of the two approaches gave a really good structure.

-My question is: does the Clean Code architecture provide good improvements over a traditional layered architecture, especially as I had to break one of its key rules to work with EF Core?
-My answer is that using the Clean Code approach has made me a bit more aware of how I organise my layers, for instance I now have an infrastructure layer that I didn’t have before, and I appreciate that.
+My question is: does the Clean Architecture provide good improvements over a traditional layered architecture, especially as I had to break one of its key rules to work with EF Core?
+My answer is that using the Clean Architecture approach has made me a bit more aware of how I organise my layers, for instance I now have an infrastructure layer that I didn’t have before, and I appreciate that.

 Please feel free to comment on what I have written about.
-I’m sure there are lots of people who have more experience with the Clean Code architecture than me, so you can give your experience too.
+I’m sure there are lots of people who have more experience with the Clean Architecture than me, so you can give your experience too.